alexwishart/SwiftPersistenceTutorial/README.md

 ```
 psql FoodDatabase
 ```
-4. Create a table to contain your meals:
+4. Create a table to contain your meals, by pasting this into the command line you initiated in the previous step:
 ```
 CREATE TABLE meals (
     name varchar(100) PRIMARY KEY,